pdat24/Shopee/README.md

 # Web shopee on desktop

 # To start project:

+- Open terminal in which the project cloned and run commands:
-1.   "npm i" to install json-server (make sure you installed nodejs).
+1.   "npm i": Install json-server (make sure you installed nodejs).
-2.   "npm start" to fake API (make sure port 3000 is not using).
+2.   "npm start": Fake API (make sure port 3000 is not using).
-3.   open file index.html on vscode or any code editor that support liveserver to run project.
+Finally, Open file index.html on vscode or any code editor that support liveserver to run project.